-This program is designed for individuals who wish to teach in grades K-12, leads to a master of arts degree and prepares candidates to pursue an Illinois Type 10 certificate.
+This program prepares individuals to teach in grades K-12, leads to a master of arts degree and prepares candidates to pursue an Illinois Type 10 license.

 The program requires successful completion of the graduate program core courses, general education courses required for secondary education, Spanish education courses as described in the undergraduate catalog and the following professional education courses: